Peritoz/smart-view-engine/docs/README.md

 ### Layout Group

-A **Layout Group** groups other elements in a nested manner.
+A **Layout Group** groups other elements in a nested way.
 Its children can be other groups or base elements.
-A **Layout Group** contains a **Content Box**, which keeps all of its children.
+It contains a **Content Box**, which holds all of its children.
 This is illustrated in the image below.

 ![Layout Group Anatomy](./img/anatomy_layout_group.jpg)

 There are four specialized Layout Groups:

 - **Layout Row**: Invisible group.
-Used only for layout composition.
-Organizes its children horizontally.
+It is only used for layout composition.
+It organizes the children horizontally.
 - **Layout Col**: Invisible group.
-Used only for layout composition.
-Organizes its children vertically.
+It is only used for layout composition.
+It organizes the children vertically.
 - **Visible Layout Row**: Visible group (treated as a node when rendering Views).
-As a Row, groups children horizontally.
+As a Row, it organizes the children horizontally.
 - **Visible Layout Col**: Visible group (treated as a node when rendering Views).
-As a Col, groups children vertically.
+As a Col, it organizes the children vertically.

 ### Content Box